adilima/knos/README.md

 That's all about it.

-Please do not take me seriously, it's probably not going to be any kind of famaous anyway.
+Please do not take me seriously, it's probably not going to be any kind of famous anyway.

+But it is now using mostly QEMU's serial device to output debugging messages, rather than using 'standard' VGA/Text console, which in my opinion should not be used any further (will jot work on UEFI based machines).

 :)